adamtorres/example-stocks/docs/ShellOfAGoodTime.md

 Before going into python, you need a way to get to it.
 The shell is a quick way to get some things done without having to click around.
 For some things, there's no other way to get it done.
 The package manager "brew" has at least one option for a gui but it hasn't been updated for a couple of years.

 ## Shell basics
+### Terminology

+Folder and directory
+:    Equivalent terms.
+I use them interchangably.  when looking at file listings, they can be identified in a couple ways.
+Using the below as an example, the far left column is for attributes and permissions.
+The ones with a `d` are directories.
+Also, because of the command used, the directory names are marked with a trailing `/`.
+In this case, the folders are `.git`, `app`, and `docs`.
+The two at the top, `.` and `..`, are special folders referring to the current folder and the parent folder, respectively.
+I tend to ignore those as they are more symbolic.

+    :::plaintext
+    adam@Adams-MacBook-Air: ll
+    total 72
+    drwxr-xr-x  13 adam  staff   416B May 11 13:18 ./
+    drwxr-xr-x   6 adam  staff   192B May 11 13:05 ../
+    -rw-r--r--@  1 adam  staff   6.0K May 11 14:56 .DS_Store
+    drwxr-xr-x  15 adam  staff   480B May 12 01:10 .git/
+    -rw-r--r--   1 adam  staff   569B May 11 13:06 .gitignore
+    -rw-r--r--@  1 adam  staff   296B May 10 23:49 Dockerfile
+    -rw-r--r--@  1 adam  staff   181B May 11 12:25 Dockerfile.shortcut
+    -rw-r--r--@  1 adam  staff   103B May 10 22:55 Dockerfile.shortcut.alpine
+    drwxr-xr-x   4 adam  staff   128B May 11 23:41 app/
+    -rwxr-xr-x@  1 adam  staff   324B May 11 13:15 d_build.sh
+    -rwxr-xr-x@  1 adam  staff   359B May 11 13:18 d_run.sh
+    -rwxr-xr-x@  1 adam  staff   172B May 10 23:56 d_shortcut.sh
+    drwxr-xr-x   3 adam  staff    96B May 11 13:32 docs/

+Shell, Command line, CLI
+:    Commonly used interchangably, these refer to the text-based interface.
+Technically, I believe `shell` is really the application which provides a command line interface (CLI).
+Common shells are `bash` and `sh`.
+OSX uses a slightly customized bash shell.
+Googling help for a command by "bash [command]" is a good starting point.
+If that doesn't help, try adding "OSX" as there are some quirks to how Apple did things.

 ### Comments from the peanut gallery
 Any line starting with `#` will be ignored.
 There have been times I've started a long command but didn't want to run it just yet.
 To "save" it, I'd go to the start of the line and add a `#` and press enter.
 It would save the line in the command history but not actually run it.
 I could then press up arrow and remove the `#` to run the command.